-The City of Monroe has risen out of the previous economic downturn and into a new period of substantial commercial and residential growth.
+The City of Monroe is in a new period of substantial commercial and residential growth.
 This has given stability to the overall economy in Monroe as well as stabilized the City's revenues and positioned the City for additional growth.
+Economic development is one of the City's main priorities.
+LOST and SPLOST revenues have steadily increased over the last few years, which is a result of revitalizing our downtown area with more consumer friendly shopping.

-Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor, with a new commercial expansion planned around the Highway 138 extension, Charlotte Rowell Boulevard.
+Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor, with a new commercial expansion planned.

-The City of Monroe's population is estimated at 13,478 residents.
-Among the top ten employers in the City, three are governments accounting for 17.4% of all jobs in the city.
-There are currently over 1,200 antique booths with over 300,000 square feet of antiques, vintage, and repurposed items making Monroe and Walton County the Antiques Capital of Georgia.
+The City of Monroe's population is estimated at 13,484 residents.
+Among the top ten employers in the City, three are governments accounting for 17.5% of all jobs in the city.